Hartheim killing centre: 14f13 "Special Treatment"

-Three days after the formal end of Action T4, a lorry arrived at Hartheim with 70 Jewish inmates from Mauthausen concentration camp, who were then executed.
-The Hartheim killing centre achieved a special notoriety, because it was where the largest number of patients were gassed, and because as part of Action 14f13 Hartheim was the institution in which the most concentration camp prisoners were executed.
+Three days after the formal end of Action T4, a lorry arrived at Hartheim with 70 Jewish inmates from Mauthausen concentration camp, who were then killed.
+Hartheim achieved a special notoriety, because it was where the largest number of patients were gassed, and because as part of Action 14f13 Hartheim was the institution in which the most concentration camp prisoners were killed.
 Their numbers are estimated at 12,000.

-Some of the prisoners at Mauthausen who were no longer capable of working, especially in the quarries, and politically undesirable prisoners were brought to Hartheim to be executed.
+Some of the prisoners at Mauthausen who were no longer capable of working, especially in the quarries, and politically undesirable prisoners were brought to Hartheim to be killed.
 In the papers these transfers were disguised with terms like "recreation leave".
 The entries under "sickness" included "German-haters", "communist" or "Polish fanatic".
 From 1944 on, the prisoners were no longer selected by T4 doctors; the objective was simply to gain space in the Mauthausen camp quickly.
 Other transports came from the concentration camp of Gusen, and probably also from Ravensbrück during 1944, made up of women inmates who were predominantly tuberculosis sufferers and those deemed mentally infirm.